-The audit committee consists of the following members of the Board: Messrs.
+As of December 31, 2011, the audit committee consisted of the following members of the Board: Messrs.
 Mark E. Tomkins (chairman), Barbara M. Baumann, C. Scott Hobbs and Steve A. Nordaker.
-Our Board has determined that Mr. Tomkins qualifies as an "audit committee financial expert."
-Additionally, our Board has determined that each member of the audit committee, including Mr. Tomkins, is "financially literate" under the requirements of the NYSE.
-Our Board has also determined that all four members of the audit committee are independent under current NYSE independence requirements and SEC rules.
+Our Board determined that Mr. Tomkins qualified as an "audit committee financial expert."
+Additionally, our Board determined that each member of the audit committee, including Mr. Tomkins, was "financially literate" under the requirements of the NYSE.
+Our Board also determined that all four members of the audit committee were independent under current NYSE independence requirements and SEC rules.
 The audit committee operates under a written charter adopted by our Board.
 A copy of this charter is available at www.cvrenergy.com and is available in print to any stockholder who requests it by writing to CVR Energy, Inc., at 2277 Plaza Drive, Suite 500, Sugar Land, Texas 77479, Attention: Senior Vice President, General Counsel and Secretary.

 Management is responsible for the preparation, presentation and integrity of our financial statements, accounting and financial reporting principles and the establishment and effectiveness of internal controls and procedures designed to assure compliance with accounting standards and applicable laws and regulations.
 The Company's independent registered public accounting firm, KPMG LLP ("KPMG"), is responsible for performing an independent audit of the Company's consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States); expressing an opinion, based on their audit, as to whether the financial statements fairly present, in all material respects, the financial position, results of operations and cash flows of the Company in conformity with generally accepted accounting principles; and auditing management's assessment of the effectiveness of internal control over financial reporting.
-The audit committee's responsibility is to monitor and oversee these processes.
-However, none of the members of the audit committee is professionally engaged in the practice of accounting or auditing nor are any of the members of the audit committee experts in those fields.
+The audit committee is professionally engaged in the practice of accounting or auditing nor are any of the members of the audit committee experts in those fields.
 The audit committee relies without independent verification on the information provided to it and on the representations made by management and the independent auditors.